cv

 2026 - Waitlisted, Towner Ceramic Fair, Eastbourne

-2025 - Longlisted, LAC Saatchi Gallery Open Call, London
+2025 - Longlisted, LAC Saatchi Gallery Open Call, Chelsea

 Foundation